My IRB Nightmare

 November 2014

 Things progressed slowly.
-It turns out a lot of psychiatric inpatients are either depressed, agitated, violent, or out of touch with reality, and none of these are really conductive to wanting to participate in studies.
+It turns out a lot of psychiatric inpatients are either depressed, agitated, violent, or out of touch with reality, and none of these are really conducive to wanting to participate in studies.
 A few of them already delusionally thought we were doing experiments on them, and got confused when we suddenly asked them to consent.
 Several of them made it clear that they hated us and wanted to thwart us in any way possible.
 After a week, I only had three data points, instead of the ten I’d been banking on.

 “Data points” makes it sound abstract.
 It wasn’t.
 I had hoped to put the results in the patients’ easily accessible online chart, the same place everyone else put the results of the exact same bipolar screening test when they did it for real.
 They would put it in a section marked TEST RESULTS, which was there to have a secure place where you could put test results, and where everybody’s secure test results were kept.